 Tattooing is the practice or act of adding colour by marking the skin with indelible patterns, pictures, lines or legends by making punctures under the skin and inserting pigments.
 The act or practice of perforating a part of the human body with a sharp or pointed instrument for the purposes of wearing jewellery in the opening is called piercing.

 Tattoo artists face more insurance risks than do many other business types.
-In addition to damage or loss to equipment, the liability to the public when they visit your studio, or if you visit them to undertake mobile work, you could also injure a client when you practice your art.
-They could even suffer an infection later if they do not follow your instructions.
-As a result tattoo insurance can be be expensive, but only because of the high risk the is being underwritten.
+In addition to damage or loss to equipment, the liability to the public when they visit your studio, or when you provide the service at the client's home.
+As a result tattoo insurance can be expensive, but only because of the high risk that is being underwritten.

 Insurers are increasingly reluctant to insure skin artists because of these risks.
-However, we can provide you with several quotes from a select panel of UK brokers that deal exclusively in providing tattoo liability insurance in this beauty service sector.
+A panel of UK brokers we can provide you with quotes tailored to your individual business requirements.
+The select panel of UK brokers specialise in providing tattoo liability insurance to the UK beauty service sector.

 Compare Tattoo Insurance Cost